 Side projects or growing smaller parts of your business

 Do you have some parts of your business that aren’t your main focus and therefore you don’t spend as much time on it?
 Do you have some side project you’ve been meaning to get off the ground?
+Like maybe learning more about writing a book?
 Now’s the time to get it going and move it forward!

 Pitches to new brands, clients, or partners

 When we’re busy, we often don’t have to put ourselves out there and hustle like we need to during slower times.
 Whether you’re a freelancer looking to expand your client base or a retail shop looking to find new brands to carry, here’s the time to research and find those new and exciting partners that can help you grow your business.
 I have a class about pitching here, or if you’re looking specifically into licensing, take this class.

 Dive into areas of your business that might not be working

 This is a great time to diver deeper into analytics, sales, and stats to see what’s working best for you and what’s not.
 What’s attracting clicks in your email newsletters?
 What products are customers buying on repeat?
 You can even ask your social media audience for feedback on what they want to see from you.
 Do your research in areas that often get overlooked because you’re usually too busy to do them!

 Develop skills or learning something new